jingxuanyang/Functional-Analysis/README.md

 ## Introduction

-This is the rearrangement of Functional Analysis Basics, written by Shangquan Bu, with LaTeX.
+This is the rearrangement of *Functional Analysis Basics*, written by *Shangquan Bu*, with LaTeX.

 ## 引言